WHAT TO DO IN SLOVENIA IN 5-14 DAYS – ITINERARY

 If you have 14 days in Slovenia, you are very lucky because there is much more to see.
 With 2 weeks, I would adjust my Slovenia itinerary so it looks like this.

-As you can see, there is still some space and it is not jam-packed so you have time to stop along the way and admit the beauty of Slovenia.
-So, what about the new places I added for your 2-week itinerary?
+As you can see, there is still some space, and it is not jam-packed, so you have time to stop along the way and admit the beauty of Slovenia.
+So, what about the new places I added to your 2-week Slovenia itinerary?

 Though there is no shortage of beautiful outdoor places, Kobarid is probably one of the top locations to visit in Slovenia and with 10 days or more in the country, you can visit this area for a day or so.

 From Kobarid, you can visit the Kozjak Waterfalls, which is probably the most beautiful waterfall in the country.
 Though swimming in front of the waterfall is no longer allowed, it is still worth a visit.

 - Napoleon Bridge

 These two attractions can also be on your itinerary: Postojna Cave was discovered 200 years ago.
 It is one of the largest and most beautiful underground caves in Europe and is a rare example of karst formations, which have been formed over millions of years.

 To get a tour, you have to take an underground train (something I had never seen in any other cave before).